NIC-Brian-Org/dgl-113-2024wi-a1/README.md

 Before final stage, commit, and push, be sure to set the variables as follows:

-- `guestName` to 'Adam Smith'
-- `numberOfNights` to 7
 - `nightlyRate` to $225
 - `pstRate` to 8%
 - `gstRate` to 5%

-NOTE: Only modify the `docs/app.js` file.
+NOTE: Only modify the `docs/app.js` and `docs/index.html` files.
 Do not make changes to any other files.

 The final result will look like the image below.